 However, the experiences of the last Ebola epidemic show the urgency of applying stringent controls.
 In 2014-2016, 11,000 people died in what became the world’s worst Ebola outbreak on record.

 In the words of Tom Frieden, director of the US Centers for Disease Control and Prevention (CDC): “If Ebola had not been rapidly contained in Lagos, Nigeria, a densely populated city with many international airline connections, the disease most likely would have spread to other parts of Nigeria, elsewhere in Africa, and possibly to other continents.”
-That time, the WHO waited around 4 months before pulling the emergency cord and declaring the outbreak a public health emergency of international concern.

 The CDC concluded afterwards that the slow response had contributed to the scale of the outbreak.
 Considering the political powder keg that is the DRC, authorities must not delay this time around.